Schools and groups

 Booking a group visit

-Learning sessions are free of charge and usually link to the national curriculum through our collections and displays.
+Education sessions are free of charge and usually link to the national curriculum through our collections and displays.
 Many sessions are led by a member of our team, while some are self-led.
 Booking well in advance is advised.

 Popular topics include local history, the influence of the River Mersey, the 1960s, and the city's iconic buildings.
 It's also a great place to examine Victorian Liverpool and court housing.
 Younger groups can pre-book the hands-on children's gallery Little Liverpool.